vihaan-512/project-learning/README.md

-# project-learning
-My learning journey to build an autonomous vtol
+# Learning Journey for Autonomous VTOL

+## Goal
+Build the simulation of an autonomous VTOL using RTAB-Map, VIO, Python, ROS2 and other.